Touch of Evil: Critical re-evaluation

 Eddie Muller writing about this late noir: "Touch of Evil is noir as a three-ring circus.
 There are high-wire acts (the dazzling moving camera shot that opens the film), sleight-of-hand tricks (the single-take interrogation of Manolo Sanchez), outrageous clowns (Akim Tamiroff and Dennis Weaver), scary animal acts (the Grandi boys' torture of Susie), and clever disguises (Joseph Cotton, Mercedes McCambridge, Zsa Zsa Gabor, and Marlene Dietrich all have masquerade cameos).
 Welles capably plays both ringleader and elephant."

 On the review aggregator website Rotten Tomatoes, the film received an approval rating of 95% based on 79 reviews, with an average rating of 8.80/10.
 The critical consensus reads, "Artistically innovative and emotionally gripping, Orson Welles' classic noir is a visual treat, as well as a dark, sinister thriller."
 On Metacritic, the film has a weighted average score of 99 out of 100, based on 22 critics, indicating "universal acclaim".

 In 1998, Time Out magazine conducted a poll and the film was voted 57th greatest film of all time.
 In 2000, the film was ranked at No. 55 in The Village Voices 100 Greatest Films list.
 Touch of Evil was placed No. 64 on American Film Institute's "100 Years, 100 Thrills" list in 2001.

 In the Sight & Sound Greatest Films of All Time 2012 poll, the film was placed No. 26 and No. 57 by the directors and the critics respectively.
 In 2015, the film ranked 51st on BBC's "100 Greatest American Films" list, voted on by film critics from around the world.
+Touch of Evil was placed at number 108 in the Sight and Sound Greatest Films of All Time 2022 critic's poll, tying with Wild Strawberries, The Wizard of Oz, The Man Who Shot Liberty Valance, and Bringing Up Baby.

 Henry Mancini's soundtrack album, released by Challenge Records in 1958, was ranked at number 405 in Uncuts 2025 list of "The 500 Greatest Albums of the 1950s"; contributor Peter Watts noted how Mancini's "opulent and evocative" music "introduced a theme of pulsating Afro-Cuban percussion, swinging Mexican rhythms and jump blues alongside Mancini's trademark strut."